whage/docker-presentation/slides/docker.md

 What is a Docker container?

-- a regular process that is namespaced separately from the others
+- a regular process that is managed by Docker and is namespaced separately from the others
 - "lightweight": no different from any other process in the system! just processes!

 ![Shared kernel](images/shared-kernel.png) <!-- .element height="40%" width="40%" -->